alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 Subscribers::RegistrationMailer.attach_to('registration')
 {% endhighlight %}

 **Conclusion:** This wires everything up.
 Cool isn't it.
 We have built a modular and composable system.
-We gain a lot of flexibility and kick out a lot of coupled code.
-I like where all this is going.
+We gain a lot of flexibility and get a change to phase out some bad code.

-# Cocluding thoughts
+# <a name="concluding-thoughts">Cocluding thoughts</a>

-A simple pattern like pub/sub can be used to write highly decoupled modules which can be upgraded/added/taken out without affecting the rest of the system too much.
-It helps us write more modular system, which is highly composable.
-Additional layers can be added in later to accommodate further complexity.
+A simple pattern like pub/sub can help us write highly decoupled modules.
+These loosely coupeled modules can be composed together in variety of ways to create a flexible, robust and scalable application.
+The modules can be replaced and upgraded without affecting the system as whole.

-In this article we have explored using basic pattern of pub/sub in our routine work and how it helps us write modular, decoupled and composable application.
-I have few things in mind: more on composability of pub/sub, going back to exploring instrumentation using pub/sub.
-We are also working on rethinking notification settings and strategy at AlmaConnect.
-Another topic of talk can be building loosely coupled and testable applications using pub/sub.
-There is always something going on at AlmaConnect.
 If you liked today's article, keep looking for the next one.

-# Request for gemification

-I am no expert here and might be missing some important issues.
-I welcome constructive criticism.
-Also if someone finds this interesting and wants to wrap this in a gem, please get in touch with me at `rubish[dot]gupta[at]gmail[dot]com`.
+If you like the implmentation and would love to help in gemifying it, please get in touch at `rubish[dot]gupta[at]gmail[dot]com` or `tech[dot]team[at]gmail[dot]com`